The UK Net Zero Carbon Buildings Standard: our assessment

 As the standard can be used across all major development typologies, one unified standard can be utilised consistently, rather than switching between existing standards that may only apply to one building typology.
 Increased use will enhance familiarity and confidence in applying the standard, among both developers and investors, promoting its uptake across the whole industry.

 Investors are increasingly looking for assets that align with their Environmental, Social, and Governance goals, and buildings certified under the UKNZCBS offer a tangible demonstration of commitment to sustainability.
-As a result, we can expect a growing interest from both domestic and international investors that are keen to capitalise on the benefits of sustainable real estate.
+As a result, we can expect a growing interest from both domestic and international investors who are keen to capitalise on the benefits of sustainable real estate.

 Promoting sales premiums